Greenland in World War II: Aftermath

 On 5 May 1945, Greenlanders celebrated the liberation of Denmark in Nuuk.
 The Greenland Administration under Eske Brun surrendered its emergency powers and again came under direct control from Copenhagen.
 Kauffmann returned to Copenhagen, where treason charges against him were dropped, and the Danish parliament ratified his agreement with the United States.
 The United States presence continued in decreasing numbers until the Kauffmann-Hull agreement was replaced by a new base treaty in 1951.
 The American presence brought Sears catalogs, with which Greenlanders and Danes ordered modern appliances and other products by mail.
 The successful experience of an independent Greenland led to a dramatic restructuring and modernization of Danish policy with respect to the colony.

-The Greenland Sledge Patrol suffered only one casualty during the war - Corporal Eli Knudsen in March 1943.
+The Greenland Sledge Patrol suffered only one casualty during the war – Corporal Eli Knudsen in March 1943.

 The remains of the police station in Eskimonæs exist to this day.
 The only fully remaining structure is the outhouse, as it was not burnt by the Germans.
 The rest is well-preserved in the arctic environment.

 In fiction

 The film Vores mand i Amerika (The Good Traitor) covers the signing of the agreement over Greenland between Henrik Kauffmann and the United States.

 A scene in the thriller The Manchurian Candidate includes an American veteran of the struggle against the German weather stations in Greenland giving a rather fanciful account of his experiences.

 The novel Ice Brothers by former U.S. Coast Guard officer Sloan Wilson tells of the experiences of the crew and the hardships they faced aboard a small Coast Guard cutter that was part of the Greenland Patrol.

-In the 2024 Apple+ streaming series Masters of the Air, the B-17 crews make refueling stops in Greenland.